 If you’ve spent any time on retirement planning, you’ve probably heard mention of the 4% rule.
 It was developed to help determine how much money retirees could safely take from retirement accounts annually, without depleting their principal funds.

-Summarizing the rule quickly, you can withdraw 4% of your portfolio on day 1 of your retirement.
+To summarize this rule quickly, you can withdraw 4% of your portfolio on day one of your retirement.
 You can then withdraw a similar percentage every year thereafter (the actual dollar amount will change based on remaining balances, of course), adjusting the amount to keep pace with inflation.
 Done properly, you will have very little chance of running out of money.

 Lesson 1: The Fastest And Easiest Path to Financial Independence Is Needing Less

 The 80% Salary Replacement Rule is commonly used by financial advisers to determine retirement income needs.
 According to the 80% rule, what you need for retirement is tied to what you earn in your working years.
 If you earn $50,000/year, assume that you will need $40,000/year in retirement.
 If you earn $100,000/year, assume that you will need $80,000/year in retirement.

 The 80% rule works for many people because they spend most or all of their income.
 However, just because many people live this way does not mean we all should.

 The 4% rule disassociates earning and spending.
 Let’s think of it another way: using the inverse of the 4% rule, we get the rule of 25.
 When your investments reach 25 times your annual spending, you are considered financially independent.
 Now, you would have enough money to withdraw 4% of investments and live exactly as you are.